Keaft/the-pathfinders-lethal-company-modpack/README.md

 - LethalConfig for easier configuration changes for the future.
 - HideChat to fade chat out after a while increasing immersion.
 - DiscountAlert for a little message if there are discounts.
+- FastSwitchPlayerViewInRadar for tighter control over who you are viewing on the terminal monitor.
+- ItemDropCycler for easier item dropping.
+Will have to monitor if this gets to be obnoxious.
+- BetterSprayPaint to bring spray paint into focus as a useful tool by making it continuous and infinite.
+- EmployeeAssignments minor content addition allowing additional tasks to be performed to gain more scrap.
+- MoreMonsters as an administrative tool for balancing difficulty depending on party size.
+- AllwaysCanDance minor change to emotes allowing movement.
+Now you can point and ~~chew gum~~ point at the same time.
+Will need to monitor to see if it's obnoxious.

 #### Configurations:
 - Removed Utility belt.
 4 items max!
 Or at least until the company decides to increase it :D
 - Removed Remote Radar.
 - Fatalities sign now costs 20.
-It should be company standard issue, bet you know how they are some times...
+It should be company standard issue, but you know how they are some times...
 - Dart Board is cheaper.
 It's not a pizza party but...

 ### 24.2.901